At Sage, we’re committed to working with you to provide our customers with the best experience possible.

 We are a second-line support team, if you have no access to the internet by any means then your first point of contact for help should be your own support team.

-We have defined these processes as we feel that it is the most efficient way of getting to the bottom of the customer's query\problem and bypassing them is likely to simply lead to delays and duplication of effort.
+We have processes and guidance in place that is the most efficient way of getting to the root cause of the customer's query/problem.
+Bypassing them is likely to lead to delays and duplication of effort.

 A lot of work has gone into trying to make our digital offer as concise and accessible as possible, but we will always strive to improve, and we welcome constructive feedback.

-Click here for tips on using the Known Issues database - As a general guidance search using salient points rather than a long string of text.
+Click here for tips on using the Known Issues database - As a general guidance search using key points rather than a long string of text.

 Sage support primarily uses information from the same sources that are available to our partners.